octobercms/docs/1.x/backend/reorder.md

         // [...]
     }

-<a name="configuring-reorder"></a>
 ## Configuring the behavior

 The configuration file referred in the `$reorderConfig` property is defined in YAML format.
-The file should be placed into the controller's [views directory](controllers-ajax/#introduction).
+The file should be placed into the controller's [views directory](controllers-ajax).
 Below is an example of a configuration file:

 	# ===================================
 	#  Reorder Behavior Config